 became more reflective in their work

-- found it extremely empowering to receive feedback from sources other than their teacher.
-This increased their confidence and motivation in other curriculum areas.
+found it extremely empowering to receive feedback from sources other than their teacher, resulting in increased confidence and motivation in other curriculum areas

-- were engaged and motivated.
-This was evident from their written feedback.
+were engaged and motivated, evident from their written feedback

 gained further incidental learning, particularly in relation to geography, through regular checks on the origin of visitors to the blog

 benefitted from increased connections between the home and school via the blog as they shared it with their whānau and encouraged them to leave a comment.

 Next steps for the teacher were to further assist staff within his own school to set up their own classroom blogs.
 It was hoped that this would result in further collaboration between classes, and generate a greater network of support and sharing.
 The teacher intended to explore further ways to promote the class blog to their wider school community, for example, by holding information evenings to support whānau to access the blog.